karolina-engine/place-to-experiment-api/README.md

 * Run **composer install** to get dependencies
 * Set **public_html/** as the *Document root* in your VirtualHost configuration file.
 * Prepare a database
-  * Import the sample database to your local database server.
+  * Import the sample database to your local database server (src/Database/schema.sql)
   * depending on your settings, you may need to disable [SQL STRICT mode](https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html#sql-mode-strict)
     * Usually, you can do that by modifying your **my.ini** file; find the line for *sql_mode* and remove `STRICT_ALL_TABLES` or `STRICT_TRANS_TABLES`
 * Set the following ENV variables in your Apache settings: